pmyteh/tm.plugin.risjbot/README.md

 ## Example

-This example shows you how to create a `tm::VCorpus` object usin this package's source function:
+This example shows you how to create a `tm::VCorpus` object using this package's source function:

 ``` r